kubernetes-sigs/kubespray/docs/etcd.md

 ```

 To create a service `etcd-metrics` and associated endpoints in the `kube-system` namespace,
-define it's labels in the inventory with:
+define its labels in the inventory with:

 ```yaml
 etcd_metrics_service_labels: